Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 **Storytelling:**

 Using the story mode provides an example of how data can be used to answer questions and present them in a instructional method.
+Story mode can be accessed using the **Story** tab on the top of the screen.

 > ![A screenshot of a cell phone Description automatically
 > generated](./media/image11.jpeg)